openvinotoolkit/openvino_tensorflow/test/python/tensorflow/README.md

  -  List of tests to run can be listed in a text file and pass the file name to  argument `--run_tests_from_file` to run.
- -  To verify the Op placement on ngraph while running the tests set OPENVINO_TF_LOG_PLACEMENT=1
+ -  To verify the Op placement on OpenVINO™ while running the tests set OPENVINO_TF_LOG_PLACEMENT=1